tpneill/pwot-talker/README.md

 Installation
 ============

-Surprisingly this still actually compiles on runs on Ubuntu 16.04.
+Surprisingly this still actually compiles and runs on Ubuntu 16.04.
 Make sure you have the ```libxml2-dev``` package installed, then:

 1. Run ```./configure && make```